Anesthesia

 Before...

-Before your pet is put under anesthesia, the veterinarian will perform a full physical exam, during this they will be paying close attention to their heart and lung sounds, to make sure there is not abnormalities.
-Next, your pet will have a blood panel performed, this gives us vital information about what is going on inside their bodies; i.e.: liver and kidney values.
-Knowing these ahead of time allows us to design an anesthetic protocol for each pet, keeping safety as our number one priority.
-On some of our senior patients, we will perform chest x-rays, this takes us one step further to ensure that your pet is a good anesthetic candidate.
+Before your pet is put under anesthesia, the veterinarian will perform a full physical exam.
+During this exam, they will pay close attention to your pet’s heart and lung sounds to ensure no abnormalities.
+Next, your pet will have a blood panel performed; this gives us vital information about what is going on inside their bodies, i.e., liver and kidney values.
+Knowing these beforehand allows us to design an anesthetic protocol for each pet, keeping safety our number one priority.
+On some of our senior patients, we will perform chest X-rays; this takes us one step further to ensure your pet is a good anesthetic candidate.

 During...

-Now that we know your pet is healthy and they are a good anesthetic candidate… Before any anesthetic procedure we will ask you to fast your pet after their dinner the night before their procedure, much like in the human world.
+Now that we know your pet has been determined as healthy and a good anesthetic candidate… Before any anesthetic procedure, we will ask you to fast your pet after their dinner the night before their procedure, much like in the human world.
 After they arrive at the hospital, your pet will be examined once again by the veterinarian performing the surgery/procedure.
-They are also examined by our licensed veterinary technicians.
+Our licensed veterinary technicians also examine them.

-Next your pet will be given an injection of a pain medication and a sedative.
+Next, your pet will be given an injection of pain medication and a sedative.
 This allows us to induce anesthesia in a stress-free way for your pet.
-They are given a pain medication, to help control any pain prior to the procedure, this gives us proper pain control right away.
+They are given pain medication to help control any pain prior to the procedure; this gives us proper pain control right away.

-After your pet is under anesthesia, we will connect our monitoring machines, these machines will monitor your pet’s heart rate, respiratory rate, blood oxygen saturation, temperature, and EKG.
-During their anesthetic procedure, a licensed veterinary technician will be closely monitoring your pet’s vitals to ensure they remain stable.
+After your pet is under anesthesia, we will connect our monitoring machines to monitor your pet’s heart rate, respiratory rate, blood oxygen saturation, temperature, and EKG.
+During their anesthetic procedure, a licensed veterinary technician will closely monitor your pet’s vitals to ensure they remain stable.

 After...